sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 * Input of this node is the incoming dataset.
 * Column(s) for which the uniqueness of values need to be checked is(are) to be selected in the ``Column Name`` drop-down box.
 * Percentage of data to be validated can be specified under the ``Mostly`` Column for each selected column.
 Any decimal Value between 0-1 can be specified where 0 = 0% and 1 = 100% (e.g. specifying 0.6 would validate the data if atleast 60% of column values match the given expectation i.e. has unique values).
-If left blank, then it would validate the data only when all the column values match the given expectation i.e. by default it takes "1" as the value.
+If left blank, then it would validate the data only when all the column values match the given expectation i.e. by default, it takes "1" as the value.

 .. figure:: ../../_assets/user-guide/data-quality/expect-unique-config.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

 ExpectColumnValuesToBeUnique Node Output